An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items

 Silver Sulfide + Aluminum → Silver + Aluminum Sulfide

-The best way to prevent the formation of silver sulfide on the surface of your sterling jewelry is to store it in an air-tight container when you're not wearing it.
+The best way to prevent the formation of silver sulfide on the surface of your fine or sterling jewelry is to store it in an air-tight container when you're not wearing it.
 By limiting exposure to the air, you're preventing the reaction with sulfur.

 Once the damage has been done though, the aluminum foil + baking soda + boiling water method outlined below is a wonderfully simple solution.
 It also works great on solid gold jewelry.